10 Powerful Tips to Lose Weight After 50

 One of the things that is important to me, is to eat as many foods that are nutritious as possible.
 I can eat treats, but I know they aren’t really providing anything essential.

 I don’t count my grams of carbs in a day.
 I eat a mix of high and low carb vegetables and fruits daily.
+That being said, I have clients that do track carbs and can still lose weight eating around 100 grams of carbs a day.

 I occasionally have things that are rice or corn based.
 I avoid almost all junk food and fast food.
 Most rarely I will have bread, pizza, or pasta.